edkb/CodeForcesScraper/README.md

 │   └── solution.py
 ```

-Read the problem from the Name_of_the_Problem.
+Read the problem from the Name_of_the_Problem.md .

-Code your soluition on the soltion.py file.
+Code your solution on the soltion.py file.

 Run your solution like this:
 `python solution.py < input.txt > solution_output.txt`